japila-books/spark-sql-internals/docs/spark-sql-EquivalentExpressions.md

 `getAllEquivalentExprs` takes the values of all the <<equivalenceMap, equivalent sets of expressions>>.

-NOTE: `getAllEquivalentExprs` is used when `CodegenContext` is requested to link:spark-sql-CodegenContext.adoc#subexpressionElimination[subexpressionElimination] or link:spark-sql-CodegenContext.adoc#subexpressionEliminationForWholeStageCodegen[subexpressionEliminationForWholeStageCodegen].
+NOTE: `getAllEquivalentExprs` is used when `CodegenContext` is requested to spark-sql-CodegenContext.md#subexpressionElimination[subexpressionElimination] or spark-sql-CodegenContext.md#subexpressionEliminationForWholeStageCodegen[subexpressionEliminationForWholeStageCodegen].